 A temperature read of 80 to 90 degrees is considered normal for a regular GPU these days provided that there aren’t any external coolers hooked up with the system.
 Once it exceeds 80-90 degrees, you should know that your unit is close to its limit.

-Overheating potentially decreases the longevity of a unit as well as manipulating its performance.
+Overheating potentially decreases the longevity of a unit as well as manipulates its performance.
 That’s why, in order to get the most out of your unit, you must monitor your clock speeds and power consumption periodically.

 Before you overclock the GPU though, you must make sure that the GPU cooler that is built-in with the unit, is functioning properly.
 Overclocking might potentially cause overheating, to prevent which, coolers are provided built-in.